Dream Symbols and their Origin

 Dream symbols and the world around us

 The center of our organic grown consciousness is the brain.
-This organ is located in a bone shell and has to paint a picture of our surroundings with only a few sensors.
+This organ is located in a bone shell and has to paint a picture of our surroundings by using only a few sensors.
 The amount of sensory input must be kept low.
 All the dots, curves and color patches that are registered by the eye represent a huge amount of information.
-The bigger the amount of information the longer it takes to process them.
-Because of the large quantity of input the brain forms a number of layouts.
-The information flow into them and form the whole.
-These layout are not only form elements but also filled with emotions and put into a relation grid.
+The bigger the amount of information the longer it takes to process it.
+Because of the large quantity of input, the brain forms a number of layouts.
+The information flow into these layouts, which are not only form elements, but also filled with emotions and put into a relation grid.
 We find them in our dreams as symbols.
 If we think of dreaming as a neurological process these layouts are probably being related to other layouts.

 The Hierarchy of Symbols

-In the introduction I tried to portray the symbols as a product of a cerebral process.
+In the introduction I tried to portray the dream imagery as a product of a cerebral process.
 If this is the case then one can assume that there has to be a hierarchy in the meaning of the symbols.
-It is essential for the brain to quickly decide what is important and what is not.
-This decision is made very fast and only after the object came into main focus it gets analyzed closer.
+It is essential for the brain to decide quickly what is important and what is not.
+This decision is made really fast.
+Only after an object came into main focus, it gets analyzed more closely.
 That means only after something seems to be important one takes a closer look or listens more carefully.
-Furthermore are the symbolic contents structure elements and have to form according to rules which are the same for all human beings.
-These symbolic elements form with options established by evolution.
+Furthermore, the symbolic contents are structural elements and have to form according to rules which are the same for all human beings.
+The options by which symbolic elements form, have been established by evolution.
 With the help of simple questioning we come to a scheme that shows us which elements are essential for the surviving of an organism (here mankind).
 We can conclude that the human himself is the most essential element.
 He stands in the center of his own interest and therefore also in the center of all symbol forming.
-This focal point which is the human himself is not only a philosophical abstract but a physical structure with options for actions and perceptions.
-The organs that make action and perception possible are the interface between environment and human.
+This focal point, which is the human himself, is not only a philosophical abstractation but a physical structure with options for actions and perceptions.
+The organs that are making action and perception possible, are the interface between environment and human.
 The human being assesses the environment with these organs.
-For this reason the top hierarchy of symbols consists of contents that contain our anatomy and sensory organs.
+For that reason the top elements of the hierarchy of symbols, consists of contents that contain our anatomy and sensory organs.
 The actual environment is being judged from this point of view.

-An example: At first glance the four cardinal points seem to be logical and natural.
-There are two directions namely where the sun rises respectively sets.
-The other two indicate where the sun stands in zenith direction and of course the contrarily direction.
-Due to this no one doubts that this classification is a cosmic natural fact.
-Indeed the sun is moving on circular arc and appears at different places around the year.
-Actually there are no real four cardinal points.
-From this perspective mankind is “freezing” the dynamic movement of the sun and forms it into a cross whose centerpiece is himself.
-From this viewpoint he is splitting up the world in four directions and zones.
-In this case we have a symbolism that results out of the human anatomy and depends to the top symbol hierarchy.
+An example: At first glance, the four cardinal points seem to be logical and natural.
+There are two directions where the sun rises respectively sets.
+The other two directions indicate where the sun stands in zenith and of course the opposite direction.
+Due to this, no one doubts that this classification is a cosmic natural fact.
+Indeed, the sun is moving on circular arc and appears and sets at different places around the year.
+Actually, there are no real four cardinal points.
+Mankind is “freezing” the dynamic movement of the sun and forms it into a cross of which he himself is the centerpiece.
+From this viewpoint, he is splitting up the world in four directions and zones.
+Here we have a symbolism that results from the human anatomy and therefore belongs to the top elements of the hierarchy of symbols.
 It is a structure-forming orientation element that is being projected upon the environment.

-Now I want to introduce a classification of symbol hierarchies which is a classification of symbols ordered by relevance regarding structure recognition, orientation and life relevance.
-Indeed there is a certain arbitrariness in this scheme.
+Now I want to introduce a classification of symbol hierarchies ordered by relevance regarding structure recognition, orientation and life relevance.
+Indeed, there is a certain arbitrariness in this scheme.
 The fact that this is not a mathematical formula but a classification causes this arbitrariness.

 Body based symbols